Mehdierli/ProgrammingNotes/Angular.md

 ## Immutability.
 * Immutability is a design pattern where something can't be modified after being instantiated.
 * If we want to change the value of that thing, we must recreate it with the new value instead
 * immutable
 * mutable
     + meaning their value can change without having to recreate it.

 ## Template Driven Forms
+* we setup the validation and binding on the template level.
-* both validation and binding are all setup at the level of the template.
+* use ngModel directie for two way data binding, and add the validator as property of the html element.
-* The upside of this way of handling forms is its simplicity
+* The upside of this way is that it is very simple.
 * On the downside, the form validation logic cannot be unit tested
 * The only way to test this logic is to run an end to end test with a browser